a-musing-moose/docker_book/processes.rst

 What you really want is to be able to install that new dependency in the existing virtual environment within you already running container.
-This is particularly true when what you want to install is something like a debugging tool you are need just to help resolve a specific issue, or when trialling new packages.
+This is particularly true when what you want to install is something like a debugging tool you need just to help resolve a specific issue, or when trialling new packages.

 Best practice with Docker_ is that your containers should run one thing or at least only 1 *type* of thing.
 For example our Django_ development environment runs the Django_ development server.
 Given these one off tasks are ephemeral, that